ministryofjustice/security-guidance/ost/ithc.md

 # Primary Points of Contact

-The Cyber Assistance Team (CAT) Consultants are the primary points of contacts for projects and Product/Service owners.
+The Cyber Assistance Team (CAT) Consultants are the primary points of contact for projects and Product/Service owners.
 The Consultants will work with the team to help ascertain the ITHC requirement and scope, as well as any forward schedule for ongoing ITHC requirements.